Connecticut vacation rentals

 In autumn, the clear skies and brilliant foliage attract onlookers to Connecticut, making it one of the most popular times of year to visit.
 It’s not just the leaves that will catch your attention.
 Picking apples from the U-pick orchards, plucking oversized pumpkins from their patches, and getting lost in a corn maze are also popular autumn activities.
 Spring is great for hiking and biking through the blossoming daffodils and dogwood trees — take note of the many blossom festivals that spring up across the state.
 Summer means packed beaches and parks along the shoreline, but don’t overlook the many great rural campsites.
 Just know that the weather will be hot and humid.
 January is often the coldest month, when the state becomes a haven for skiing and tubing.

-What are the top things to do in Connecticut?
+Top things to do in Connecticut

 Mystic Seaport Museum